jasonhowmans/atom-voyager/README.md

 # Voyager theme

-A syntax theme for Atom based on SpaceGrey for Sublime Text.
+A syntax theme for Atom based on Ocean Dark for Sublime Text.

 ![Screenshot](/screenshot.jpg "Preview")